Skip to content

 The Rings of Power takes place in Middle Earth millennia Bilbo passes the Ring on to Frodo.
 It’s filled with Tolkien’s lore, and features beloved characters such as a younger Galadriel and Elrond.
 It’s all about how the Rings were made, and the trials and tribulations that followed their invention.

-Although there’s no definite release date for Season Two, it has been confirmed that filming began in October 2022. - Wheel of Time
+Although there’s no definite release date for Season Two, it has been confirmed that filming began in October 2022.

 Based on the series of books by Robert Jordan, Season One of The Wheel of Time brings the story to life.